-This is the first AODA guide developed specifically with BIAs in mind - it has been developed for you - Business improvement Areas (BIAs) in Ontario!
 This handbook is written with BIA staff in mind and highlights essential information in an easy-to-understand format; answers commonly asked questions; and summarizes the AODA requirements and deadlines that relate directly to you and your business members.
-It also offers amultitude of tips, best practices, and resources to inform and expand your knowledge.
+It also offers a multitude of tips, best practices, and resources to inform and expand your knowledge.

-This BIA Handbook on the AODA was written at the conclusion of the Go ON: Building Accessible Communities project to support BIAs and their business members to learn about, and comply with, the AODA.
-Over the course of the project, BIAs have shared their questions, challenges, and needs regarding accessibility and the AODA and, while the Go ON: Building Accessible Communities project is now completed, this handbook captures all the key information BIAs need to understand the AODA and support their new and existing members to become compliant with the Act.
+This BIA Handbook on the AODA was written at the conclusion of the year long

+Go ON: Building Accessible Communities project in 2015 to support BIAs and their business members to learn about, and comply with, the AODA.
+Over the course of the project, BIAs have shared their questions, challenges, and needs regarding accessibility and the AODA and, while the Go ON: Building Accessible Communities project is now completed, this handbook captures the key information BIAs need to understand the AODA and support their new and existing members to become compliant with the Act.